Know how much holiday to give your staff

 Holiday entitlement and pay during coronavirus

 This guidance explains to employers in Northern Ireland how holiday entitlement and pay operate during the coronavirus pandemic.
-It aims to help employers understand their legal obligations for workers who continue to work and those workers who have been placed on furlough under the Coronavirus Job Retention Scheme.

 This guidance should not be treated as legal advice.
 Employers and workers should always check individuals contracts of employment and if necessary contact the Labour Relations Agency’s Workplace Information Service on Tel 03300 555 300 or seek professional legal advice.